vimeo/psalm/README.md

 ./vendor/bin/psalm
 ```

 The config created above will show you all issues in your code, but will emit `INFO` issues (as opposed to `ERROR`) for certain common trivial code problems.
-If you want a more lenient config you can specify the level with
+If you want a more lenient config, you can specify the level with

 ```bash
 ./vendor/bin/psalm --init [source_dir] [level]